 The Award encourages Carleton graduate students to make their works more widely available on the internet and thereby increase the visibility and impact of their research in advancing knowledge and improving the global community.

-Competition for the current year is now closed.
-The next Call for Applications will be made in late fall 2017.
+The next Call for Applications will be made in early winter 2020.

 Frequently Asked Questions

 How much is the Award?